acend/terraform-training/content/en/docs/02/02/_index.md

 sectionnumber: 2.2
 ---

 Let's start with the things we need before we can create our cluster.
+After each step you can run `terraform apply` the check the outcome.

 ## Terraform Azure config

-Start with a new folder named `azure` and create a basic `provider.tf` like from the chapter before.
+Create a new basic `main.tf` file like from the chapter before in the `azure` folder.
 This time we will add the `azurerm` to configure our endpoints:

 ```bash
 terraform {